vanderh0ff/LearnLinux/bash/permissions.md

   *  execute  - allows the group to run the file as a program

-character |group name | who it apples to
+character |group name | who it applies to
 ----------|-----------|-----------
-u         |  user     | the owner of the file g         |  group    | users who are members of the files group o         |  others   | users not included in u or g a         |  all      | u, g and o
+u         |  user     | the owner of the file g         |  group    | users who are members of the files' group o         |  others   | users not included in u or g a         |  all      | u, g and o